A small, dark-haired young woman is leaning out a window alone.

 When Charlotte Brontë wrote her in 1847, a book in the first person that opened readers to the mind of a girl growing into a woman was a revolution, says Elizabeth Williamson, associate artistic director at the Hartford Stage.

-Williamson will bring a new adaptation to life, a world premiere, from February 13 to March 14.
+Williamson brings a new adaptation to life, a world premiere.

 Generations have known Jane as the governess at Thornfield Hall who meets Mr. Rochester, an isolated man with a weight in his past.
 She tells a mystery and a love story.